pegasus430/info_sapiens/Readme.md

 ## installation

- - Needo to install python3.10 or over and pip
+ - Need to install python3.10 or over and pip
+ - Must install ```wkhtmltopdf``` on your windows to convert the PDF files. and add the file path into the system variables.
+     ```eg: C:/Program Files/wkhtmltopdf/bin/wkhtmltopdf.exe```
+    And replace with your actual path to wkhtmltopdf in the code, at line 8

  - make the virtual env

  ```